keanenlim123/assignment_1/README.md

 Social Media: Icons in the footer provide quick links to our social media platforms.

 # Technologies Used
+JQuery
+    - The project uses JQuery to simplify DOM manipulation to store new orders in local storage.

 # Testing
+Payment form:
+    1. Go to the "Services" page
+    2. Click on the "$24.99 per month" or any of the other 2 buttons
+    3. Try to submit the form with empty fields and verify that a relevant error message appears
+    4. Try to submit the form with all inputs valid and verify that a success message appears.

+Send us a message:
+    1. Go to the either one of these pages "Home" , "About Us" , "Service" page
+    2. Try to fill in the email and check that you will relevant error message appears.
+    3. Try to submit the form with empty fields and verify that a relevant error message appears
+    4. Try to submit the form with all inputs valid and verify that a success message appears.

+Social icons:
+    1. Go to the either one of these pages "Home" , "About Us" , "Service", "payment" page
+    2. Scroll down to the footer of the page
+    3. click on any of the social icons to see if it opens a new tab

+Showcase:
+    1. Go to the "About Us" page
+    2. Click on the an of "Try me!"
+    3. Check if it opens a new tab

 # Credits
 check and validate email for payment page: https://www.geeksforgeeks.org/javascript-program-to-validate-an-email-address/